adam-savard/adam-savard/README.md

 ## Summary

-I graduated from NBCC Fredericton in 2019 as a Programmer Analyst; I've been working for [The Black Arcs](https://github.com/blackarcs) ([see here also](https://blackarcs.org/)) since 2019 and am currently their Stack Logic Alchemist.
-This is equivalent to a Senior Software Developer.
+I graduated from NBCC Fredericton in 2019 as a Programmer Analyst; I worked for [The Black Arcs](https://github.com/blackarcs) ([see here also](https://blackarcs.org/)) since 2019 as a senior developer.

-I've helped to develop their Citisketch product since I was brought on board, and have accrued a great many skills related to developing software and complex systems.
+I helped to develop their Citisketch product since I was brought on board, and have accrued a great many skills related to developing software and complex systems.
 See [Skills](#skills) for more information.

 ## Skills